-At Macquarie Stem Cells, we’ve used this biological treatment on just about every joint in the body.
+At Macquarie Stem Cells, we’ve used biological treatments on just about every joint in the body.
 It is extremely common for us to treat multiple joints at the same time, as osteoarthritis can unfortunately cause wear and tear in more than one joint.

 Here are some of the joints we have treated which have shown very good improvement;

-Your biologicals obtained from adipose tissue (body fat) do not age as rapidly as some of the other cells in your body such as bone marrow.
+Your body fat does not age as rapidly as some of the other parts of your body such as bone marrow.
 There have been studies confirming this.
 The most recent study was performed in 2017, conducted by Kokai et al. View the study here.

 We have treated patients who weigh under 50kgs as well as patients who weight in excess of 130kg and have determined that weight does not appear to change the patient’s response to this treatment.
 We see very good improvements in patients regardless of weight.